Schinzel/atexpose/README.md

 # @Expose

-The goal of @Expose is that @Expose should be the fastest way to get a web server up and running that can serve static file content such as HTML-files and handle proprietary Ajax requests.
+The goal of @Expose is that it should be the fastest way to get a web server up and running that can serve static file content such as HTML-files and handle proprietary Ajax requests.

 Put differently: It should be the web server that distracts you the least from solving the actual problem you are working on.